-Verily, dear friends, of such a gospel we are not ashamed, "for it is the power of God unto salvation to every one that believeth."
-It has in our hearts a transforming and renewing power, a sanctifying power which no error could possibly have, and which all the theories of eternal torment have never equalled and never will.
-Let us more and more "show forth the praises of our God, who hath called us out of darkness into his marvelous light," by renouncing all God-dishonoring creeds and theories, and instead hold forth the Word of life, and witness the good confession - the "good tidings of great joy which shall be to all people." page 233
+Verily, dear friends, of this Gospel we are not ashamed, "for it is the power of God unto salvation to everyone that believeth."
+It has in our hearts a transforming and renewing power, a sanctifying power which no error could possibly have, and which all the theories of eternal torment have never equaled and never will.
+Let us more and more "show forth the praises of our God, who hath called us out of darkness into his marvelous light," by renouncing all God-dishonoring creeds and theories, and instead hold forth the Word of life, and witness the good confession - the "good tidings of great joy which shall be to all people."

-All who will declare the true gospel will need to be well shod with the preparation of the gospel of peace (gentleness, patience, meekness) for, strange to say, they will find bitter opposition from professed servants of the Lord who have been blinded and prejudiced by Satan's misrepresentations of the gospel, by which he seeks to drive from the Lord all who have a remnant of reason and will use it in their religious thinking.
-But all who have ears to hear, and who do hear the true gospel, will quickly distinguish it from the miserable counterfeits which for so long have passed current among God's people.
-Let all such remember that ability to see is an evidence of divine favor, and let them not be ashamed, but glorify God on this behalf.
-Let such remember, also, that their acceptance of truth as due in the face of unpopularity is a part of their testing.
+All who will declare the true Gospel will need to be well shod with the preparation of the gospel of peace (gentleness, patience, meekness) for, strange to say, they will find bitter opposition from professed servants of the Lord who have been blinded and prejudiced by Satan's misrepresentations of the Gospel, - by which he seeks to drive from the Lord all who have a remnant of reason in their religious thinking.
+All who have ears to hear, and who do hear the true Gospel, will quickly distinguish it from the miserable counterfeits which for so long have passed current among God's people.
+Let all such remember that ability to hear is an evidence of divine favor, and let them not be ashamed, but glorify God on this behalf.
+Let such remember, also, that their acceptance of truth as due, in the face of unpopularity, is a part of their testing.
 The Lord puts his plan, his Word, as his representative, saying - He that is ashamed of me and my words, of him will the Son of Man be ashamed, when he cometh in the glory of his Father with his holy angels. - Mark 8:38.